 What: Towering over Leicester Square and Covent Garden, you’ll find the Garden Rooftop on the 10th floor of the Assembly Hotel.
 As you might expect, there’s greenery everywhere, and the bar offers a nice mix of signature and classic cocktails until midnight every night.
 A very calm and pleasant place to spend an evening.

 Where: Assembly Hotel, WC2H 0LS

 Book now: Garden Rooftop

 Best rooftop bars in south London

-These trendy terraces make equally alluring destinations by day or night but be sure to make a reservation - they fill up fast.
+These trendy terraces in south London make equally alluring destinations by day or night but be sure to make a reservation - they fill up fast.

-What: Formerly known as Rumpus Room, imbibers at this colourful rooftop bar can enjoy stunning views across the South Bank, thanks to floor-to-ceiling windows.
-Cocktails here are serious business and they change with the seasons, drunk to a backdrop of live music on Wednesdays and DJs for the latter half of the week.
+What: Formerly known as the Rumpus Room, imbibers at this colourful rooftop bar can enjoy stunning views across the South Bank thanks to floor-to-ceiling windows.
+Cocktails here are serious business and they change with the seasons.
+Drink to a backdrop of live music on Wednesdays and DJs for the latter half of the week.
 Impossibly glamorous - note the glittering chandeliers and velvet furnishings – 12th Knot is full of flare and is always packed to the rafters with London’s cool set.
 It should be on every Londoner’s rooftop bar bucket list.